ellenjunghyunkim/late_life_working/README.md

 Nov.11.2022,
 - Files: 3.
 Main estimtaion.R, 4.
 Subgroup analysis.R, 5.
 Sensitivity analysis.R
 - Categorical values to dummies with one-hot encoding, change in matching method from PS weight to CBPS weight.
+Nov.28.2022
+- File: 4.
+Subgroup analysis
+- Change the asset measurement from current to baseline.